cmsc240-f23/cmsc240-f23.github.io/schedule.md

 # Course Schedule of Topics and Due Dates

-* Course schedule is subject to change as the semseter progresses.
+* Course schedule is subject to change as the semester progresses.

 * All work should be submitted by **11:59PM** (in Richmond, VA) on the date due.